-Did you ever see the movie, Terms of Endearments?
-Do you remember the scene when the young mother, dying of cancer, says good-bye to her sons?
-It is such a tear-jerker.
-It is heart-wrenching.
-Of course, I would never, in a million years, wish that upon any parent.
-Since I too, am a mother, I cannot imagine anyone else raising my sons.
+Did you ever see the movie, Terms of Endearment?
+Do you remember the scene when the young mother (played by Debra Winger) is in the hospital dying of cancer and needs to say good-bye to her sons?
+It is such a tear-jerker moment!
+It is heart-wrenching!
+I cannot imagine such a moment or bear the thought someone else will soon be raising my sons.
 No one can do that better than me.
 I am sure you are also certain that no one could raise your children as well as you do.

 However, it is very important to take a moment and decide who could be a capable of raising your children if you and their other parent where unable.
 When your minor children do not have parents capable of caring for them, that is when your children would need guardian.
 If such a time ever came to pass, you would probably like to be able to decide who that person should be.
 Without your estate plan, the person you believe would be the best candidate may never get appointed as your children's guardian.